-If you have broth or stock on hand, you can use that instead of water.
+If you have some bone broth or stock on hand, you can use that instead of water.
 It makes the rice extra flavorful and adds a little extra nutrition.

 While this rice only cooks in the pressure cooker for 22 minutes, I recommend that you give yourself 1 hour from start to finish (chopping veggies, sauteing, pressure cooking and pressure release).